BenBruyneel/massSpectrometryR/README.md

 # massSpectrometryR

 R Package that contains a number of utilities for mass spectrometry.
-Currently (version 0.3) the package mainly deals with calculations.
+Currently (version 0.5) the package mainly deals with calculations.

-Note: although not really used in mass spectrometry, average mass calculations are sometimes needed.
-The package currently uses the isotopes data (original: https://physics.nist.gov/cgi-bin/Compositions/stand_alone.pl) & the isopattern function from the enviPat package for correct average mass calculations.
+Note: The package currently uses the isotopes data (original: https://physics.nist.gov/cgi-bin/Compositions/stand_alone.pl) & the isopattern function from the enviPat package for correct average mass calculations.

 [massSpectrometryR manual](https://benbruyneel.github.io/massSpectrometryR/)